eliotwrobson/eliotwrobson/README.md

 - 👋 Hi, I’m @eliotwrobson
 - 👀 I’m interested in theoretical computer science!
-- 🌱 I’m currently learning about nearest neighbor problems.
+- 🌱 I’m currently learning about geometry in high dimensions.
 - 💞️ I’m looking to collaborate on papers.
 - 📫 How to reach me: erobson2@illinois.edu.